 1. On-line Shopping Cart (This shopping cart performs best when using Google Chrome, Mozilla Firefox, or Safari.....
-Some problems have been reportrd with Internet Explorer (No Shared Cipher Error)...
+Some problems have been reportrd with Windows 8.1 when using Internet Explorer (No Shared Cipher Error)...
 You can be confident that your information is safe as your order takes place on our secure server.

 3. PayPal using our paypal email address: firstname.lastname@example.org

 Call us if you have any questions or email us at our preferred address: email@example.com

 What items are available?
 2014 List of Talley Products PDF File

 Some items on the list above might not show up on our on-line shopping cart but we can still get those items for you.

 We carry Talley Scope Mounts for the ever popular Anschutz Rifles, Browning X-Bolt, Browning SA 22, Browning High Wall, Browning Low Wall, Borden Accuracy, Cooper Rifles, CZ 550.
 CZ 542 and others CZ models, Howa 1500, Kimber 84M, Marlin, 98 Mauser, Nesika Bay, Remington 700, Ruger 10 22, Sako 75, Sako 85, Remington 700, Sauer, Savage, Stiller Predator, TC Encore, Tikka T3, Weatherby Mark V, Weatherby Vanguard, Winchester Model 70, Winchester Model 88, Winchester 1885 High Wall, Winchester 1885 Low Wall, and for many other rifles.

 Browning / Winchester Model 1885 High Wall and Low Wall Steel Base (Low Wall image is not shown above) ...
 Order On-Line